Have you noticed a significant increase in urination since becoming pregnant? Are you wondering what is going on and how you can fix it?

 Causes Of Frequent Urination During Pregnancy

-There are a number of factors that contribute to the increase in the frequency of urination when pregnant.
+There are several factors that contribute to the increase in the frequency of urination when pregnant.
 Some of these factors include:

 The main culprit behind this increase in urination is related to your hormones.
 Like most pregnancy-related symptoms, those hormones tend to manipulate even the simplest of changes within your body (source).